Apollo3zehn/PureHDF/doc/reading/slicing.md

 var fileSelection = new HyperslabSelection(start: 10, block: 50);
 ```

-The following - more advanced - example shows selecions for a three-dimensional dataset (source) and a two-dimensional memory buffer (target):
+The following - more advanced - example shows selections for a three-dimensional dataset (source) and a two-dimensional memory buffer (target):

 ```cs
 var dataset = root.Dataset("myDataset");